danifilho/IWGC_Funcional/README.md

 - **SignalP and TargetP Output**: `sigtarp_outputs/`
 - **Final Annotation File**: `functional_outputs/functional_annotation.tsv`

+- Output Structure:
+ID sequence: The unique identifier for each gene.

+NCBI DESCRIPTION: Description of the gene from the NCBI database.

+NCBI Subject; E-value; Bit score: NCBI annotation details, including the subject identifier, E-value, and bit score for the gene.

+Other MMseqs database columns (dynamic): Each additional MMseqs database used in the analysis will have a set of columns named {Database} Subject; E-value; Bit score, containing the corresponding annotation details for that database.

+SignalP Pos; Pr: SignalP data with position and prediction probability.

+TargetP Prediction; noTP; SP; mTP; cTP; luTP; CS Position: TargetP data with localization prediction and position details.

+MULTILOC: MultiLoc localization prediction.

+IPRSCAN GO: Gene Ontology (GO) terms from IPRScan.

+IPRSCAN IPR: InterPro (IPR) annotations from IPRScan.

+Hmmer Pfam: Pfam domain annotations from HMMER.

+Description
+The TSV file is a comprehensive summary of gene annotations, dynamically incorporating columns for multiple MMseqs databases.
+Each row represents one gene, integrating data from several annotation sources (NCBI, SignalP, TargetP, MultiLoc, IPRScan, and HMMER), providing a unified view of functional characteristics across databases.

 ## Troubleshooting

 - **Singularity Issues**: Ensure that paths in `config.yaml` are absolute and that Singularity has the necessary permissions.